Loomiller Park - 11th &

 came from Quincy, Illinois in 1891 and settled in the Hygiene area.
 In 1898 he bought a

-The park site includes a large pond spanned by a bridge with its scenic walkway that winds through the park to a playground and
+The park site includes a large pond spanned by a bridge with a scenic walkway that winds through the park to a playground and

 Park is fondly referred to as "Duck Park" by surrounding residents,